Launching My Pacific Odyssey in Orongo

 How easy is the hike to Orongo?

 The hiking trail up to Rano Kau slopes upward only gently.
 The way is smooth, passing by mostly open ground fringed by orange flowers.
-Nonetheless, after a while I found myself favouring my sprained ankle more and more.
+Nonetheless, I found myself favouring my sprained ankle more and more.

 After a while, I came upon flat ground again, where the trees were larger but spaced further apart.
 Their roots slither close beneath the ground surface, fusing together at parts.
 Looking back, the elevation was high enough that you could see across Hanga Roa towards Maunga Terevaka.